defold/defold.github.io/foundation.md

 <br/><br/>
 ### Support the foundation
 The Defold Foundation invites individuals and corporations to support the objectives and vision of the foundation through community donations and corporate partnerships.

-[Learn more about how to get involved and support the foundation](/donate).
+{% include secondary_button.html link="/donate" text="Support the foundation!" %}